mit-pdos/sigmaos/cpython3.11/Doc/library/csv.rst

    All other optional or keyword arguments are passed to the underlying :class:`reader` instance.

-   If the argument passed to *fieldnames* is an iterator, it will be coerced to a :class:`list`.

    .. versionchanged:: 3.6
       Returned rows are now of type :class:`OrderedDict`.